What is a Texas Real Estate School Bond?

 What are the conditions of approval programs and courses of study of a Real Estate School?

-- The Texas Real Estate Commission will determine if the courses or programs of the real estate school that is not an accredited college or university meet the required standards set forth in Chapter 1101 and 1102 of the Occupations Code
+- The Texas Real Estate Commission will determine if the courses or programs of the real estate school that is not an accredited college or university meet the required standards outlined in Chapter 1101 and 1102 of the Occupations Code

 - In accordance with the established real estate school standards, the Texas Real Estate Commission will set an examination passage benchmark based on the average percentage of examinees